 Are you ready to take on the open Florida highways and feel the wind in your hair?
 Is driving around in your mom’s mini-van just not cutting it anymore?
 Getting your Florida motorcycle license is easier than you might think and could be your ticket to cruising the coasts.
 We’re here to walk you through it all step-by-step.
 Keep reading to get more details on our Florida motorcycle license course.

 If you haven’t already done so, you’ll need to get on that learner permit grind.
 To get your learner license you’ll have to take the Florida Drug and Alcohol Course (psst!
 There’s an app for that ).
 You’ll want to make sure you have all of your needed documentation and that you've reported the completion of your Florida Drug and Alcohol course before heading to the DHSMV.
-You can check out this online list to make sure you’re not forgetting anything (and avoid facing the wrath of mom and dad).
 You'll also need to take a hearing a vision test when you get there, so be sure to bring along any contacts or glasses if you wear them!

 Next, you’ll take the written Florida DMV test.
 You can do this at the DHSMV or online by state-approved providers.
 We know the word “test” sounds a little intimidating, but it’s only 50 multiple-choice questions so don’t sweat it.
 You can also find plenty of test prep materials and practice tests online to make sure you’re ready for any curveballs.